WEEKLY WALL PLANNER – SHOW AND TELL PLUS BUILD INSTRUCTIONS

 I just finished a rather big project and thought I would share it with you.
-I use a large handmade weekly wall planner to help with my Executive Dysfunction caused by my autism as well as my memory issues.
-Maybe it can give someone else an idea for helping themselves or someone they know.
+I use a large handmade weekly wall planner to help with my Executive Dysfunction, as well as my memory issues.
+Maybe this is helpful for others.

 My planner is 74.5 cm wide, 63.5 cm high, and 6 mm thick.
-Each sign for tasks is 7 cm wide and 2 cm high.
+Each label for tasks is 7 cm wide and 2 cm high.

 WOODEN SLIDING FRAME TO MARK THE CURRENT DAY

 The sliding frame allows me to find my appointments at a glance.
 This way I can check them from anywhere in the room without having to walk over to the planner.

 VELCRO ON EVERY FIELD

 Velcro on every field means every element can be exchanged.
 This way I can adjust things without having to create an entirely new planner.
 For example, I can change the hours I plan in case my schedule changes.